 Chamomile is a member of the daisy family, and many people swear by it as an aid for relaxation and sleep, especially in the evening.
 Since ancient times chamomile has been a popular treatment for a range of ailments such as anxiety, insomnia, digestive complaints, cold symptoms and others.

-But I can officially confirm it’s great for rats.
-Recent studies on rodents have found chamomile to have anti-anxiety, anti-inflammatory and anti-bacterial effects, to speed up wound healing and lower cholesterol - which is surely good news, even if you aren’t a rat.
+Studies of the effects of chamomile on humans have been too few thus far to claim a definite medical basis for the traditional claims, and as such it still has the status of a folk remedy.
+But we can officially confirm that it’s great for rodents.
+Recent studies on rats have found chamomile to have anti-anxiety, anti-inflammatory and anti-bacterial effects, to speed up wound healing and lower cholesterol - which is surely good news, even if you aren’t a rat.